eolweus/IT2810-project-3/README.md

 ## Use of yarn and npm
-Originally, we were only using npm.Due to some weird bug we couldn't squash in our package.json file, we had to switch to using yarn midway.
+Originally, we were only using npm.
+Due to some weird bug we couldn't squash in our package.json file, we had to switch to using yarn midway.
 We are fully aware that it is not a common practice to use multiple package managers for a single project

 ### Heirarchy